 How to Make Simple Risotto

 This is a step by step guide of How to Make Simple Risotto.
-This is the basic technique for perfect risotto every time that is not as time consuming as its reputation suggests.
+This is a basic technique that produces perfect results every time.
+You will see, it is not as time consuming as its reputation suggests.

 The basic recipe always starts the same.
 Chopped shallots or onion is cooked in oil, then the rice is toasted in the oil.
 White wine is added and reduced then the warm stock is added.
 Once the stock is all gone, butter and Parmesan cheese is mixed in.
 Keeping the stock warm ensures there is no drop in temperature in the rice each time you add it and keeps it cooking.

-A wide pan with a lot of surface area because you want room for stirring because it is this that develops the starch and thickens the risotto and achieve the creamy texture.
+The best pan for risotto: A wide pan with a lot of surface area because you want room for stirring.
+This is what develops the starch and thickens the risotto and achieve the creamy texture.

 When it comes to servings, a good rule of thumb with risotto is a ratio of 3:1.
 That would be 3 cups liquid for 1 cup of rice.
 If you use this rule the risotto will be perfect every time because once all the liquid is absorbed this is the indication that the rice is done.

-The stock is a personal choice.
+The Liquid: The stock or broth is a personal choice.
 If you want to make this risotto vegetarian use vegetable stock.
 I prefer chicken stock because it adds more flavor.

 How to Make Simple Risotto